Laurie Mills: Richmond (1940)

-The 1940 season saw Mills play 17 games for Richmond and one match for Auckland before he left New Zealand to fight in World War 2.
+The 1940 season saw Mills play 17 games for Richmond and was selected for Auckland Pākehā to play Auckland Māori but was not in the amended team which took the field before he left New Zealand to fight in World War 2.
 His first game of the season was for Richmond against Marist on 6 April.
 The game was a preliminary round match with Richmond and Marist drawing 8–8 and Mills scoring one try and “showed excellent form”.
 Then in the first round of the Fox Memorial championship Mills scored two tries in a big 56–2 win over Papakura.
 On the wing he “showed some of that dash and determination which won him a place in the New Zealand side last season”.
 Other comments said “Mills is a greatly improved wing and his play was impressive”.
 In an 11–6 loss to Newton he “was seen in a subdued light” along with team mates Abbie Graham and Wally Tittleton.
 He played in a 15–12 win over North Shore and a 4–4 draw with Manukau but was not mentioned in the match reports.
 He returned to the try scorers in a round 5 win over City by 19 points to 8.

 Mills form was obviously good enough to be selected in the Auckland Pākehā team to play Auckland Māori on 8 June at Carlaw Park.
 The selectors were Hec Brisbane, Bill Cloke, and Dougie McGregor.
 Before the game he played in another club match for Richmond against Ponsonby on 1 June.
 The Auckland Pākehā side won 10–7 before a crowd of 6,000.
 When the match was played Mills was missing from the side and Bill McKenzie took his place in the side.
 There was no reason given for Mills’ absence.

 He played for his Richmond side the following round on 15 June indicating that he was probably not injured.
 Mills scored twice in a 20–10 win against Marist on 22 June and “was prominent among the backs”.
 Then in their next game in round 10 he scored two more tries in a 32–2 win over Papakura on Carlaw Park #2 field.
 Dave Solomon “again proved that he is in a class by himself.
 He made many clever openings for Tittleton and Mills to bring success”.
 The New Zealand Herald wrote that “the outstanding Richmond back was L. Mills, who played a splendid game on the wing.
 He showed a lot of speed and his elusive running gained ground on many occasions”.